-Directory Content purpose jniLibs/LX64 binaries for 64bit Linux jniLibs/OSX64 binaries for 64bit Mac OS X jniLibs/WIN32 binaries for 32bit Windows jniLibs/WIN64 binaries for 64bit Windows resources/network_analyst Network Analyst resources for closest facility and routing tasks resources/pedata data for grid based transformations
+Directory Content purpose jniLibs/LX64 binaries for 64bit Linux jniLibs/MACOS/aarch64 binaries for Mac OS X on M1 or M2 jniLibs/MACOS/x64 binaries for Mac OS X on x64 jniLibs/MACOS/shaders Metal shaders (shared with x64 and M1/M2) jniLibs/WIN64 binaries for 64bit Windows resources/network_analyst Network Analyst resources for closest facility and routing tasks resources/pedata data for grid based transformations

 See note below for download information

 localserver100.14/64 binaries for 64bit Local Server